 At 4,700 miles (7,622kms) in length, the journey takes around 30 hours to get from Ulaanbaatar to Beijing, and about 26 hours to get from Ulaanbaatar to Irkutsk.

 Note: times vary based on delays and which train you take.
 We booked our tickets online with Real Russia who

 In the west of Mongolia, the province of Bayan-Ölgii ai is home to many Kazakh people.
-Held every October, the Olgii Eagle Festival celebrates the Kazakh eagle hunters’
+Held every October, the Olgii Eagle Festival (aka the Golden Eagle Festival) celebrates the Kazakh eagle hunters’

-During the festival, you will see beautiful traditional clothing, can try local food, listen to traditional music and buy crafts.
+During the festival, you'll see beautiful traditional clothing, can try local food, listen to traditional music, and buy crafts.
 Don’t miss the hand-embroidered tapestries made by the women, plus traditional Kazakh coats, and wool rugs.

 Olgii is a three-hour flight from Ulaanbaatar.
 Accommodation is typically in a shared home, and you can arrange transport to the festival by shared taxi or local taxi ($0.30/kilometer) Tours to Olgii for the festival are also available.

 Staying in a ger is a quintessential part of traveling in Mongolia.
 You can either go on an independent hike, meet locals along the way and stay in their